b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

 KA `@index` macro only provides natural indices in Julia (starting at 1), and this minor missing feature initially derailed us into using [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl).
 Of course this added complexity to the code and we even observed degraded performance in some kernels.
 Some time after this (more than we would like to admit), the idea of manually passing the offset index into the KA kernel took shape and quickly yield a much cleaner solution.
-Thankfully, this feature will be natively supported in KA in the future (see [issue #384](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/384)).
+Thankfully, this feature will be natively supported in KA in the future (see [KA issue #384](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/384)).

 #### To inline functions can be important in GPU kernels
 In KA, GPU kernels are of course more sensitive than CPU kernels when it comes to functions that may be called within.